Reducing risk for mobile caterers

 - You must conduct a Food Safety Risk Assessment based on the Hazard Analysis & Critical Control Points (HACCP).

-- Give any employees the correct food hygiene and food safety training and ensure that they complete it.
+- You need to ensure any employees have the correct food hygiene and food safety training and ensure that they complete it.

-- Depending on your local council, you may be required to provide proof that you have taken out public liability insurance and product liability insurance.
-You will also be required by law to take out employers’ liability insurance if you employ any staff.
+- Depending on your , you may be required to provide proof that you have taken out and .
+You will also be required by law to take out if you employ any staff.

 - Make sure that your vehicle or pop-up stall is certified by a qualified gas technician.

 - Have your vehicle or pop-up stall certified by an electrician who is registered with the National Inspection Council for Electrical Installation.

 - Create a Food Safety Management System and a Due Diligence System.

 - Ensure that you have hand washing facilities that are independent of your dish washing area.